Security Engine Too Many Alerts

 - Actual large-scale attack: A genuine distributed attack (DDoS, brute force campaign) targeting your infrastructure.

-- Custom scenario misconfigured blackhole: A custom scenario without proper
+- Custom scenario misconfigured blackhole: A custom scenario without the proper

 Diagnosis & Resolution